By Dennis McCarthy

 Dynamic workflows automatically route cases to eliminate time spent chasing internal experts to get answers.
 Cases are routed based on issue priority, team capacity, and expertise to optimize productivity.
 Customer interactions and related documents are stored in a central database visible to sales, marketing, service, and management.
 Integration with backend ERP and digital marketing systems provide a complete view of the customer and empower service teams to understand customer health and make better decisions.
 Self-service tools allow customers to create service tickets and check status to reduce workload.

 Improved Team Performance

 There are top Customer Relationship management (CRM) solutions that incorporate dynamic case management (DCM) functionality and integration.
-SugarCRM is prime example of a total CRM solution that automates sales & marketing process along with process for case management.
-A key part of this functionality offers is Customers have portal access to manage their cases in the CRM system remotely.
+We’re very pleased to partner with SugarCRM – a prime example of a total CRM solution that automates sales & marketing process along with the newly released Sugar Serve for case management.
+A key part of this functionality is Customers have portal access to manage their cases in the CRM system remotely.